MohamedSabith97/Functional-Doc_HRM/New_Format.md

 > ## **[Retirement Request:](#employee-retirement)**

+Initiate the Request for process the Employee Retirement from case and Task management.

 | [New Request](#new-request) > [Arco Approval](#arco-approval-1) > [Customer Approval](#customer-approval-1) > [Under Processing](#under-processing-2) > [Customer Clearance](#customer-clearance-1) > [Arco Clearance](#arco-clearance-1) > [Waiting for Travel](#waiting-for-travel-1) > [RejectedRequest](#rejectedrequest) > [Complete](#complete-4) |

 <br>

 - ### **New Request:**

-    - User Initiate a New Request to process the Retirement for Employee.
+    - New  request is waitin for to take action.

       - *In The action field is following to,*